geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex2_Implement_Identity_Synch.md

 57. You must then synchronize the on-premises email addresses for Scotty with his Microsoft 365 account by running a force sync.
 Since all of the email addresses match up between his on-premises account and his Microsoft 365 account, the synchronization process will map the two accounts together for synchronization purposes.  <br/>

-	‎In your **Domain Controller VM**, in **Windows PowerShell** (which should still be open), run the following command that executes a force sync on the server that is running Azure AD Connect (for our lab, this is your Domain Controller):   <br/>
+	‎Select the PowerShell icon on the taskbar to display the PowerShell window and run the following command to enable directory synchronization:   <br/>

 	‎**Start-ADSyncSyncCycle -PolicyType Delta**  <br/>

 	‎**Note:** You may need to wait up to 10 minutes for the synchronization process to complete.

 58. You now want to see if the identity mismatch was corrected in Scotty’s Microsoft 365 account.
-Navigate to the **Microsoft 365 admin center**, select **Active users**, and in the **Search** field, enter **Scotty** to display Scotty Heyward’s user account.   <br/>
+In your browser, select the **Microsoft 365 admin center** tab, which should be displaying the **Active users** list (if not, navigate to there now).
+In the **Search** field, enter **Scotty** to display Scotty Heyward’s user account.   <br/>

-	‎You should only see one user account, and if you select it, you’ll see the XXYYZZa.xxxCustomDomainxxx.xxx address listed as Scotty’s primary email address, and you’ll see his onmicrosoft.com and mail.onmicrosoft.com addresses listed as email aliases.
-This user account should also have a sync status of “Synced from on-premises”.
+	‎You should only see one user account, and if you select it, you’ll see the **XXYYZZa.xxxCustomDomainxxx.xxx** address listed as Scotty’s **Primary email address**, and you’ll see his **onmicrosoft.com** and **mail.onmicrosoft.com** addresses listed as email **Aliases**.

 59. Leave your Domain Controller VM open, as well as Windows PowerShell, which will be used in the next task.